This information explains how having a mutation in the CHEK2 gene may affect you and your family.

 Your genetic counselor will also review your personal and family history of cancer and give you cancer screening recommendations.
 They may recommend you start having cancer screenings at a younger age or have them more often than most people.
 They may also suggest you get specialized screenings to help find cancer as early as possible.

 Some examples of these cancer screenings include:

-- Having breast magnetic resonance imaging (MRI) scans and mammograms (x-rays of your breast).
+- Breast magnetic resonance imaging (MRI) scans and mammograms (X-rays of your breast).